Spin-adapted neural network backflow for symmetry-preserving simulations of strongly correlated electrons: Results

 \subsection{Compact representation via particle-hole duality}

-To further simplify the SA-NNBF ansatz, we note that in second quantization the problem of solving $N$ electrons with $2K$ spin-orbitals is completely equivalent to the problem of solving $N_h = 2K - N$ holes\cite{li2016hilbert}.
-In addition, a spin eigenfunction in the hole representation is still a spin eigenfunction in the original representation, which can be seen as follows: It is known that the square of the total spin operator $\hS^2$ can be represented with the ladder operators\cite{szabo2012modern}

-Since an electron and a hole on a same spatial site always have opposite spin, we have $\hS_{+/-/z}^{\rm elec} = -\hS_{-/+/z}^{\rm hole}$ and hence $\hS^2_{\rm elec} = \hS^2_{\rm hole}$, which means that the $\hS^2$ operators for electrons and holes are exactly the same one.
-Therefore, a spin eigenfunction constructed in the hole representation is always a spin eigenfunction in the original representation as well.
+We note that the problem of solving $N$ electrons with $2K$ spin-orbitals is completely equivalent to the problem of solving $N_h = 2K - N$ holes\cite{li2016hilbert}.
+Since an electron and a hole on a same spatial site always have opposite spin, we have $\hS_{+/-/z}^{\rm elec} = -\hS_{-/+/z}^{\rm hole}$ and hence $\hS^2_{\rm elec} = \hS^2_{\rm hole}$, implying that the $\hS^2$ operators for electrons and holes are exactly the same.
+Therefore, a spin eigenfunction constructed in the hole representation is always a spin eigenfunction in the original representation with the same total spin $S$.
+For active spaces that are more than half filled, the SA-NNBF amplitude can thus be evaluated using the hole occupation vector $\bn_h=(1-n_1,1-n_2,\ldots,1-n_{2K})$ whenever $N_h=2K-N<N$.
+This changes the determinant size from $N$ to $N_h$ and reduces the output dimension of the neural-network-generated orbital matrix.